 Le Rigmarole opened in October 2017 and has delighted me more than any other restaurant this year.
 The menu is an improbable collection of dishes inspired by French-American chef Robert Compagnon’s clear obsession with Japan and his skill with yakitori, but in addition to skewers

-At the impossibly-young age of 24, Arnaud Nicolas achieved one of the highest honors in gastronomy, the title Meilleur Ouvrier de France (MOF), for his talent in charcuterie.
-Fourteen years later, he opened an ambitious shop and restaurant near the Eiffel Tower with the explicit
+At the impossibly young age of 24, Arnaud Nicolas achieved one of the highest honors in gastronomy – the title Meilleur Ouvrier de France (MOF) – for his talent in charcuterie.
+Fourteen years later, he opened an ambitious shop and restaurant near the Eiffel Tower

 Le Grand Bain, the new Belleville address from Edward Delling-Williams (formerly Au Passage) is a great place to eat well and to drink natural wine while surrounded by the joyful cacophony of Belleville.

 Food and wine pilgrims, particularly those who read the New York Times or watch Anthony Bourdain, are willing to climb the hill for this Belleville institution.
 Raquel Carena tends the fire, offering her own personal brand of bistro cooking – sometimes delicate, sometimes hearty, always

 We’re falling more in love with Tomy & Co. with each visit, and have elevated this to our #1 favorite Paris restaurant for modern & creative cuisine.
 Chef Tomy Gousset’s cuisine is thrillingly modern, and he’s a master of using herbs, acidity and texture to elevate sometimes humble ingredients like beef tongue or tête de veau.